 1 poblano pepper (your choice to keep or discard the seeds; I omitted them) chopped into 1″ chunks

-1 cup brown rice, rinsed under cold water
+1 cup brown or Arborio rice, rinsed under cold water

 fresh parsley to garnish (3 tablespoons)

-1) In a Slow Cooker, add half the chopped kale to the bottom of the dish.
+1) In a Slow Cooker/Crock-Pot, add half the chopped kale to the bottom of the dish.
 Add chicken breasts, lemon juice, lemon peel, shallot, garlic, capers, cumin, olive oil, poblano pepper, salt and the other half of the kale.
-Add enough water so you can see it coming up the sides of the pot (about 1.5 cups).
+Add enough water so you can see it coming up the sides of the pot (about 4 cups).

 3) Remove lid, stir to incorporate any veggies that are floating on top.
 The chicken should be intact but easily shredded with a fork.
 Add brown rice, stir and put the lid on.
-Cook on high about 1 hour, until the rice is softened and the liquid is mostly absorbed.
+Cook on high about 45 minutes, until the rice is soft.

 4) To serve, portion into bowls, add a squeeze of fresh lemon, a few cracks of pepper, pinch of salt and a sprinkling of fresh parsley.
 Enjoy!